julipappano/julipappano/README.md

 ## 🚀 What I'm Working On
-- Developing digital platforms for sustainable development organizations
+- Developing digital platforms for humanitarian and development organizations
 - Analyzing data at the intersection of technology, sustainability, and social impact
 - Bridging policy expertise with technical product development